 Automobiles have been suffering from severe corrosion since the widespread usage of road salt from World War II.
 Road salt is essential for safe winter driving.
-It lowers the freezing point of the water so that the car tire doesn’t get slide on top of the ice formed.
-Among the various side effects of salting, vehicle corrosion is by far considered the best known, the most studied and it is typically the largest component in estimates of the overall cost.
-It was also proved that without rust proofing, the car’s exterior trim is not resistant to the development of rust.
+It lowers the freezing point of the water so that the car tire doesn’t get a slide on top of the ice formed.
+Among the various side effects of salting, vehicle corrosion is by far considered the best known, and the most studied and it is typically the largest component in estimates of the overall cost.
+It was also proved that without rustproofing, the car’s exterior trim is not resistant to the development of rust.

 The damages caused by rust/corrosion can be divided into three categories.